Britney Spears and Sam Asghari Announce That They Have "Lost Our Miracle Baby" - E! Online

 However, they simply said that they were "overly excited to share the good news" with the rest of the world at the time.

-Britney and Sam revealed that, amidst this incredibly difficult time, they're leaning on one another for support, adding, "Our love for each other is our strength."
+Britney and Sam also revealed that they're leaning on one another for support during this time, writing, "Our love for each other is our strength."

-They also shared that they still hope to "expand our beautiful family" together in the future.
-Britney has two sons, Sean Preston, 16, and Jayden James, 15, who she shares with her ex-husband Kevin Federline.
+The couple, who got engaged last September, shared that they still hope to "expand our beautiful family" together in the future.

+Britney is already mom to two sons, Sean Preston, 16, and Jayden James, 15, who she shares with her ex-husband Kevin Federline.

 "We are grateful for all of your support," Britney and Sam concluded.
 "We kindly ask for privacy during this difficult moment."

-After publishing their statement on Instagram, Sam commented, "We will have a miracle soon [heart emoji]."
+After publishing their statement on Instagram, Sam commented on the post, writing, "We will have a miracle soon [heart emoji]."

+Britney announced that she and her fiancé were expecting their first child together in an April 11 Instagram post.
+After noticing that she had gained weight following the pair's trip to Maui, Britney revealed, "So I got a pregnancy test … and uhhhhh well … I am having a baby."